 Porn and/or erotic themed films are EXCLUDED and will not be judged/considered.
 Nudity okay with moderate dosage.

 * NO WAIVER CODES WILL BE CONSIDERED UNTIL FURTHER NOTICE.
 PLEASE REFRAIN FROM PRIVATELY ASKING FOR WAIVER CODES.

 * THERE WILL BE NO REFUNDS OF ANY KIND.

-* We accept already-distributed films.
+* We accept already-distributed films or films that premiered elsewhere.
 All of the above except Westerns must be COMPLETED PRODUCTIONS (we do not accept work in progress) AND RELEASED ANYTIME after January 1, 2016.
 See Rules for more info and film lengths.

 * No screening fees will be paid by this festival to anyone with no exceptions.
 This is mainly to keep costs down for everyone.